-An ischemic stroke happens when blood flow is blocked.
+An ischemic stroke is caused by a blockage in blood vessels of the brain.
 This may be caused by:

-- A clot from another part of the body that breaks off and becomes trapped in a blood vessel supplying the brain
+- A clot from another part of the body breaks free, travels to the brain, and becomes trapped in a blood vessel.

-- A clot that forms in an artery that supplies blood to the brain
+- A clot that forms in an artery of the brain.

 - Obesity or metabolic syndrome